FAQAdd to FAQ (Coming Soon)

 Harry notices the Thestrals pulling the chariots right when he arrives back at Hogwarts, but the explanation about why he and Luna can see them and the rest can't is given much later, by Hagrid (not Luna) during a class about the animals (see below).
 In the book, Neville can see the Thestrals as well, because he saw his grandfather die (the movie does not suggest that Neville can see them).

 In the movie, Neville reveals to Harry that Bellatrix Lestrange was one of the death eaters who tortured his parents.
-In the previous book (Goblet of Fire), the Pensieve had revealed this to Harry after Karkaroff named Barty Crouch Jr in the scene.
+In the previous book (Harry Potter and the Goblet of Fire), the Pensieve had revealed this to Harry after Karkaroff named Barty Crouch Jr in the scene.
 So Harry would already know this before Neville told him.